isthatsilva/QuizDemo/README.md

 # JavaScript Fundamentals Quiz!

 * AS A coding boot camp student
-* I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+* I WANT to take a timed quiz that stores high scores
 * SO THAT I can gauge my progress compared to my peers

 ## Acceptance Criteria

-* GIVEN I am taking a code quiz
+* GIVEN I am taking a quiz
 * WHEN I click the start button
 * THEN a timer starts and I am presented with a question
 * WHEN I answer a question